-(61) Where the Selection Committee determines that a market loading is essential to secure the preferred candidate, the Chair must recommend the market loading, and its duration (up to an initial maximum term of 2 years), to the relevant delegated authority.
+(61) Where the Selection Committee determines that a market loading is essential to secure the preferred candidate, the Chair must recommend the market loading, and its duration (up to an initial maximum term of 2 years), to the relevant delegate.

-(62) Extensions to market loading payments must be approved by a relevant delegated authority.
+(62) Extensions to market loading payments must be approved by a relevant delegate.